remytuyeras/ilm/README.md

 This repository provides a set of tools to:
 - **Generate a hierarchical tokenizer** from a training text file by computing token weights based on their relative positions within different text segments (e.g., sentences, paragraphs).
 - **Build a composite mapping from tokens to codes** (and vice versa) that is ideal for structured language modeling.
-- **Integration with Neural Network Pipelines:** The tokenizer produces token codes that can serve as inputs for language models.
+- **Integration with Neural Network Pipelines:** the tokenizer produces token codes that can serve as inputs for language models.
 In a typical pipeline, the neural network would output a probability distribution over the 64 token options for each syllable position, which can then be mapped back to tokens using the provided detokenizer.

 ## Repository structure

-- **`tokenizer/intuit.py`**: Contains the main functions for tokenization, including generating, saving, and loading tokenizers.
+- **`tokenizer/intuit.py`**: contains the main functions for tokenization, including generating, saving, and loading tokenizers.
-- **`tokenizer/create_training.py`**: (Optional) Script to create a default training dataset (`training_input.txt`) from a parquet file.
+- **`tokenizer/create_training.py`**: (optional) script to create a default training dataset (`training_input.txt`) from a parquet file.
-- **`tests/`**: Contains unit tests for validating functionality.
+- **`tests/`**: contains unit tests for validating functionality.
-- **`data/`**: Place your training input and tokenizer mapping files here.
+- **`data/`**: place your training input and tokenizer mapping files here.
-- **`img/`**: Contains images used in the documentation (e.g., the neural network diagram).
+- **`img/`**: contains images used in the documentation (e.g., the neural network diagram).

 ## Installation